-Did you know Sherlock Holmes holds the world record of most portrayed character in film and TV?
-Perhaps you were aware he’s been depicted more than 250 times by over 75 actors.
+Did you know Sherlock Holmes holds the world record for most portrayed character in film and TV?
+Perhaps you were aware that he has been depicted more than 250 times by over 75 actors.
 But can you recall them all?
 If it wouldn’t break the fourth wall, the Mind Palace Technique is probably how Benedict Cumberbatch’s incarnation would memorise them with ease.
-Here’s how it works and what it takes to create our very own memory palace.
+Here’s how it works and what it takes to create your very own memory palace.

 The Mind Palace Technique is a way of memorising people, objects, facts or ideas by creating mental images of them and picturing the items in an environment of our choice.
 Within the Sherlock genre, the Mind Palace has its origins in Arthur Conan Doyle’s original but was coined by the BBC series Sherlock.
 [Spoilers ahead]

 The Mind Palace first appeared in series 2, episode 2: The Hounds of Baskerville.
 Holmes throws Dr Watson and forensic pathologist Molly Hooper out of her lab to retreat to his Mind Palace.
 Here’s Watson explaining the idea to Molly (and the viewer):